dineshbali18/GDP-2/README.md

 The BearCat Finance app's budget management interface enables users to create, monitor, and modify their budgets with ease.\
 It offers a straightforward view of spending categories, real-time tracking of expenses, and visual summaries to support users in meeting their financial objectives.\
 The interface is user-friendly, featuring customizable notifications and recommendations to help users maximize their savings.

+\
+**High availability for real-time financial data updates.**\
+Microservices Architecture: Split the app into independent services (e.g., transaction processing, categorization, reporting) to allow separate scaling and minimize downtime.\
+Database Replication and Sharding: Use replica databases for read-only operations and sharding to spread data across multiple databases, optimizing response times and load distribution.\
+Load Balancing: Distribute user requests across multiple app instances using a load balancer to handle high traffic and maintain uptime during peak loads.